 If additional tests are needed, they may include a visual examination of your older adult’s esophagus, an endoscopic swallowing evaluation, an esophageal muscle test, or further imaging scans.

-The x-ray swallow test is looking for aspiration, where liquid is swallowed and goes down into the lungs instead of the stomach.
-Aspiration typically causes pneumonia or other serious conditions.
+The x-ray swallow test is used to detect aspiration, where liquid is swallowed and enters the lungs instead of the stomach.
+Aspiration typically causes pneumonia or other severe conditions.

 If aspiration is happening, doctors will make recommendations for managing dysphagia with a diet consisting of thickened liquids and pureed foods.

-When it comes to caring for someone with dysphagia, there are 7 key things for caregivers to keep in mind.
+When it comes to caring for someone with dysphagia, there are seven key things for caregivers to keep in mind.

 1. Safely thicken medications